 This has resulted in a reduced programme of road maintenance and renewals and therefore a large backlog of work.
-Waka Kotahi NZTA Roading Efficiency Group Report for South Wairarapa showed our district had historic lower levels of investment relative to other rural district councils roading network is sealed and
+Waka Kotahi NZTA Roading Efficiency Group Report for South Wairarapa showed our district had historic lower levels of investment relative to other rural district councils.

 To help mitigate increasing costs, in July 2019, our council joined Ruamahanga Roads, a shared service arrangement with Carterton District Council, with Fulton Hogan as our contractor.
 This partnership has reduced costs compared with levels we would have faced otherwise.
+In the 2020 Annual Plan, roading budgets were increased by approximately \$600K to help address the backlog of maintenance, but a further increase in investment is required in future years.